 A Storm of Swords

-During the War of the Five Kings the Boltons turn on their Stark allies and aid the Freys in slaughtering them at the Red Wedding.
-King Tommen Baratheon signs decrees which name Roose Bolton the new Warden of the North and which legitimize Ramsay Snow as Ramsay Bolton.
-With the bulk of the Bolton host trapped south of Moat Cailin, the Dreadfort is under the rule of Ramsay.
+The hosts of Roose and Robb meet at the Twins for the wedding of Lord Edmure Tully.
+Robb agrees with Roose to keep Theon captive at the Dreadfort.
+The Boltons turn on their Stark allies, however, and aid the Freys in slaughtering them at the Red Wedding.
+King Tommen I Baratheon signs decrees which name Roose the new Warden of the North and which legitimize Ramsay Snow as Ramsay Bolton.
+The Hand of the King, Lord Tywin Lannister, intends for the Dreadfort to battle the ironborn for control of the north.

 A Dance with Dragons